Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 }

-Now that we have seen how to create configuration server using Spring Cloud Config Server and how to fetch the application specific configuration properties using REST API.
+Now that we have seen how to create a configuration server using Spring Cloud Config Server and how to fetch application-specific configuration properties using a REST API.

 Spring Cloud Config Client (catalog-service)